ax-va/Pytest-Okken-2022/test-examples-07--stategies/strategies.md

 # Writing a test strategy

-## Write a test strategy and share it with your team
+Write a test strategy and share it with your team.
+Include the initial test case list.

 # Creating test cases